Rodelinda (opera): A gallery

-Unulfo and Eduige make a plan to release Bertarido from prison: they will smuggle to him a sword and the key to a secret passage that runs under the palace.
+Unulfo and Eduige plan to release Bertarido from prison: they will smuggle to him a sword and the key to a secret passage.
 Garibaldo advises Grimoaldo to put the unknown man – whether Bertarido or not – to death.
 Grimoaldo is racked by jealousy, passion and fear.

 A very dark prison

-Languishing in prison, Bertarido receives the sword, the key and a written note.
+Languishing in prison, Bertarido receives the sword, the key, and a written note.
 When Unulfo comes to release him, Bertarido mistakes the visitor in the darkness for the executioner and wounds him with the sword.
 Unulfo shrugs the injury off, and the two leave.
 Eduige guides Rodelinda into the cell.
-Finding it empty and with blood on the floor, they fear that Bertarido is dead.
+Finding it empty, and seeing blood on the floor, they fear that Bertarido is dead.

 A royal garden

 Grimoaldo is tormented by remorse and flees to the palace garden, hoping to find a peaceful spot where he can seek solace in sleep (Aria: "Pastorello d'un povero armento").
 Garibaldo, finding him unprotected, decides to kill him.
-Bertarido appears and kills the intended assassin; Grimoaldo, however, he spares (Aria: "Vivi, tiranno!").
+Bertarido appears and kills the intended assassin, though sparing Grimoaldo (Aria: "Vivi, tiranno!").
 Grimoaldo renounces his claim to the throne of Milan, and pledges himself once again to Eduige.
 He offers the throne back to Bertarido who accepts it once he is assured that his wife and son will be returned to him.
 There is general rejoicing.